HIPE known issues

 - A problem with Mac OS X can result in error messages when viewing the documentation of any installed HIPE version.
 In particular, you may get an HTTP ERROR: 404 NOT FOUND message in your browser, and a message about

 index.jsp not found in the command line terminal.
-Rebooting the computer solves the issue.
+There are two options to solve the problem:

 - Older browser versions may not display documentation correctly.
 For example, links from HIPE to the Help System, like the Help in URM menu entries for tasks, work in Firefox 3.6.x but not in Firefox 3.0.x.
 Other legacy browsers may have similar problems.